Adam Bravin: Biography

-Bravin grew up with his parents listening to artists such as Stevie Wonder, The Beatles, and Led Zeppelin.
-He began DJing at the age of 16, primarily at local house parties in the San Fernando Valley.
+Bravin grew up with his parents listening to artists such as Stevie Wonder, the Beatles, and Led Zeppelin.
+He began DJing at the age of 16, primarily at local house parties in San Fernando Valley.
 After a few years of spinning, Bravin began attending an LA nightclub owned by Prince.
 After about a year, Bravin was hired by Prince to DJ at the club.
 Bravin plays bass guitar, keyboards, guitar, drum machine, and percussion, in addition to programming and vocals as well as video production.

 Controversy

-In 2015 alongside his friend and business partner Michael Patterson, Bravin created the goth oriented club Cloak & Dagger, he acted as creative director and DJ.
-The club operated Tuesdays at the Pig ’N Whistle in Los Angeles, California.
-In June 2020 the club was closed amidst allegations of sexual misconduct, sexual harassment and discriminatory treatment against people of color.
+In 2015, alongside his friend and business partner Michael Patterson, Bravin created the goth-oriented club Cloak & Dagger, where he acted as creative director and DJ.
+The club operated on Tuesdays at the Pig 'n Whistle in Los Angeles.

+In June 2020, the club was closed due to the COVID-19 pandemic.
+Following the closure, Bravin and Patterson faced allegations of misconduct and discriminatory treatment during a Zoom town hall meeting intended to support the community during the Black Lives Matter movement and the pandemic.
+The LA Times reported multiple allegations from women, including former employees, who claimed that the club's management mishandled reports of misconduct.
+Bravin acknowledged that his behavior could have been inappropriate and stated he was educating himself on the impact of his actions.
+No charges or legal actions were pursued against the partners or the club.
+Subsequently, the club announced its permanent closure and deleted its social media content.